 A number of researchers have sought to combine multiple characteristics into a single number to represent a notion of network-distance.
-All such characteristics meet the requirement that they produce a single quantity that is indicative of the "distance" or "closeness" of two nodes in a network [12].
-For example,

-Ferrari proposes closeness as a function combining available bandwidth with roundtrip delay.
+All such characteristics meet the requirement that they produce a single quantity that is indicative of the "distance" or "closeness" of two nodes in a network.
+For example, Ferrari [12] proposes closeness as a function combining available bandwidth with roundtrip delay.
 In principle, an application could make a choice between two data providers by using any single distance characteristic that measures each possibility.
-In practice, it might be better to chose a particular characteristic that weighs bandwidth, latency, long transfers, or short transfers according to the application's need.
+In practice, an application might chose a particular "closeness" characteristic that weighs bandwidth, latency, long transfers, or short transfers according to that particular application's needs.